Mbirkank/Mbirkank/README.md

 # 💫 About Me:
-⚡ I'm a Software developer<br>🔭 I am currently working at BudunAI as a Backend Developer<br>🎓 I'm a graduate of Bartın University Management Information Systems<br>🌱 I’m currently learning backend technologies
+⚡ I'm a Software developer<br>🔭 I'm currently working at BudunAI as a Backend Developer<br>🎓 I'm a graduate of Bartın University Management Information Systems<br>🌱 I’m currently learning backend technologies

 ## 🌐 Socials: